 The Increase Of Women-Led Podcasting Companies

-Juliette narration: The boom of the podcasting industry is definitely bringing a lot more women to the audio field, perhaps because they have figured out that having a podcast, is a way of marketing yourself, but what still strikes me is many women-led podcast companies are on the production side of podcasting, women are great producers, companies like Pineapple media are, and also seeing more women-led companies in advertising with Ossa network and Lipstick and Vynil as well as women network, e.g Wonder media.
+The boom of the podcasting industry is definitely bringing a lot more women to the audio field.
+They have figured out that having a podcast is a way of marketing yourself, but what still strikes me is many women-led podcast companies are mainly on the production side of podcasting.
+Women are great producers but we are seeing more women-led companies in advertising with Ossa network and Lipstick and Vynil as well as women network, e.g Wonder media.

-So point here is we need more women-led companies in audio software, device hardware, and listening platforms.
+We need more women-led companies in audio software.
+We need more women-led companies in audio software, device hardware, and listening platforms.
 Almost no women have created one.
-I can think of many reasons why. but as everyone knows VC funding towards for women represents roughly 2% of VCs money.
-Building a tech platform requires capital and we need to increase investment in women to get the next Spotify started by a woman.
+I can think of many reasons why but as everyone knows, V.C. funding towards women represents roughly 2% of V.C.s money.
+Building a tech platform requires capital, and we need to increase investment in women to get the next Spotify started by a woman.
 I can not wait to see a woman developing the next Spotify or alike platform.
-In real life, it means investment, this is a good segway in the next bit of conversation with Jeanine.
+In real life, it means investment, and this is a good segway in the next bit of conversation with Jeanine.
 Luckily, the women podcasting community is becoming highly organized thanks to the hard work of many groups such as the well-known She Podcast, an incredible success story that started with a Facebook group and two podcast passionate girls Elsie Escobar and Jessica Kupferman and now to a conference in October in Atlanta, which of course we are going!
-So girls, we are ready to take the podcast industry by storm.
+So, girls, we are ready to take the podcast industry by storm.

 The unique barriers to entry to entrepreneurship for women

-Juliette Roy Narration: We ended up talking a lot more with Jeanine.
-About the tremendous importance of having a support network, like an encouraging family, or a husband that is as much a rock as a partner.
-About giving back to the community.
-About being lucky, sometimes, but above all, about working hard to achieve your goals.
+We ended up talking a lot more with Jeanine.
+We talk about the importance of having a support network, like an encouraging family, or a husband that is as much a rock as a partner.
+We talk about giving back to the community, about being lucky, sometimes, but above all, about working hard to achieve your goals.
 And Jeanine didn’t want to end the conversation without offering some advice: